MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-working-with-media-on-records.md

 > If a **MediaSet** data type field is used in a report object, then only the first associated media file is displayed in the generated report.

 ###  <a name="SupportedMediaTypes"></a> Supported Media (MIME) types
-The product supports most all media types.
 The media type, also referred to as the MIME (Multipurpose Internet Mail Extensions) type, is an Internet standard to describe the contents of a file.
 Internet browsers use the MIME type to determine how to handle the file.
+The Media and MediaSet datatypes support all recognized MIME types.

 A MIME type is defined by two parts, the *type* and *subtype*, where the format is `type/subtype`.
 For example, the MIME type for a JPEG image is image/jpeg.
 There are several types, including image, application, audio, video, text, and more.
 Each MIME type is associated with one or more acceptable file extensions.
 The following table lists some of the more common MIME types and their file extensions.